HackYourFutureBelgium/sql-database/week2/README.md

     - For example, the `country.name` can be `UNIQUE` (there shouldn't be 2 countries with the same name), even though `code` is the primary key
 - `NOT NULL` columns must have a value.
 Attempts to insert a row without a value for a `NOT NULL` column will result in a constraint violation and the new row will not be inserted.
     - For example, we may say that `population` of a country is important information and we'd like to prevent having rows that don't set it
+- `CHECK` columns allows checking for a condition
+    - For example, we could ensure `country.population` must be greater than 0
 - `DEFAULT` columns are configured to have a given value automatically set if the new row does not specify a value for that column.
     - For example, we could set `isOfficial` to *true* ('T') whenever a new row is added to `countrylanguage`, if a value is not specified